 3/ Over staying our Schengen visa in Europe

-This should have been something we knew of before traveling Europe and although we aren’t proud of it, we had to share our mistake with others to avoid other people making the same.
+This should have been something we knew of before travelling Europe and although we aren’t proud of it, we had to share our mistake with others to avoid other people making the same.

 In short, you’re allowed 90 days in the European Schengen zone, but we overstayed by nearly 3 months.
 The reasoning was because we thought if you left the Schengen zone and reentered, the cycle started over again.
 But this is not the case, it only pauses and refreshes every 6months.
 See more rules/regulations of the Schengen Visa here.

 When we first found out about this from a fellow traveller, we were on our 89th day of our allowed 90.
 So what to do?

 Option 1) Continue to travel as planned and take the consequences should they arise or…